andtorg/sdmx-kettle/README.md

 # PDI SDMX Plugin
- This is a input step plugin that allows the user to consume webservices provided by various istitutions that disseminate statistical timeseries based on [SDMX](https://sdmx.org/) technical standard.
+ This is a [Pentaho Data Integration](http://community.pentaho.com/projects/data-integration/) input step plugin that allows the user to consume webservices provided by various istitutions that disseminate statistical timeseries based on [SDMX](https://sdmx.org/) technical standard.

  The plugin is actually a wrapper around a connector java library, available [here](https://github.com/amattioc/SDMX/tree/master/JAVA) as stand-alone project.
 It helps user to both explore the dataflows containing the data and build a query,